Senior Research Writer

-Amy Detgen is Associate Director of Disability Studies and Services at FHI 360 and specializes in projects and studies concerning underserved populations.
-She has more than 17 years of experience as a project manager, researcher and program evaluator.
+Amy Detgen is a Senior Research Writer for the National Institute for Work and Learning at FHI 360 and specializes in projects and studies concerning underserved populations.
+She has more than 20 years of experience as a project manager, researcher and program evaluator.

 Previously, Detgen served as project director for two Institute for Education Sciences Issues and Answers studies: one on the replication of a career academy model, the Georgia Central Educational Center; and one on the status of Response to Intervention policy and practices in the REL-Midwest states.
 She also served as the deputy project director on an Issues and Answers report: Status of General Education Teacher Preparation to Provide Instruction to Students with Disabilities.

 Prior to working at FHI 360, she worked at Westat, serving as task leader for the Annual Report to Congress on the Implementation of the Individuals with Disabilities Education Act.
 Her prior experience also includes conducting evaluations of state adoption and foster care programs for the Department of Health and Human Services in both Maine and New Hampshire.